History of Georgia's Juvenile Justice System:

 Act Now To Protect Your Child's Future And Well-Being:

 If your child has been charged with DUI in Georgia a juvenile, contact our office 24 hours a day, 7 days a week.
 We are here to protect your child's rights and their future.
-Richard Lawson is a former Juvenile Court prosecutor with almost 20 year's experience handling juvenile cases in Georgia.
+Richard Lawson is a former Juvenile Court prosecutor with more than 20 year's experience handling juvenile cases in Georgia.
 He is also Georgia's top-rated and most reviewed lawyer.
 His reviews can be found on Avvo.
 Call now because your child's future is depending on it.